-For the Habitats Directive Review of Consents work assessing the impact of the Nantgaredig abstraction on shad spawning in the Afon Tywi downstream of the point of abstraction, extensive bathymetric surveying and hydraulic modelling was undertaken.
-Data and results from that project will be incorporated into a future review of this EAR.
+For the Habitats Directive Review of Consents work, assessing the impact of the Nantgaredig abstraction on shad spawning in the Afon Tywi downstream of the point of abstraction, extensive bathymetric surveying and hydraulic modelling was undertaken.
+Summary data and results from that project have been reviewed; however the shad spawning season of mid-May to mid-July does not coincide with the period of implementation of this drought option (September to November inclusive) and therefore it is unlikely that the drought option will have any adverse impacts on shad spawning.